Fusion power: History

-The history of fusion power began early in the 20th century as an inquiry into how stars powered themselves and expanded to incorporate a broad inquiry into the nature of matter and energy, while potential applications expanded to include warfare, rocket propulsion, and energy production.
-Generating electricity from fusion has been forecast to be 30 years in the future for the last 50 years and may still be that far off.

-The history is a convoluted mixture of investigations into nuclear physics and a parallel exploration of engineering challenges ranging from identifying appropriate materials and fuels, to improving heating and confinement techniques.

-The quest for fusion power has proceeded along multiple trajectories since the outset.
-Trajectories such as pinch designs fell away as they confronted obstacles that have yet to be surmounted.
-The survivors include magnetic confinement approaches such as tokamak and stellarator, along with ICF devices approaches such as laser and electrostatic confinement.

-The first successful man-made fusion device was the boosted fission weapon tested in 1951 in the Greenhouse Item test.
-The first true fusion weapon was 1952's Ivy Mike, and the first practical example was 1954's Castle Bravo.

-1950s
+Milestones in fusion experiments

+Early experiments

 The first machine to achieve controlled thermonuclear fusion was a pinch machine at Los Alamos National Laboratory called Scylla I at the start of 1958.
 The team that achieved it was led by a British scientist named James Tuck and included a young Marshall Rosenbluth.
 Tuck had been involved in the Manhattan project, but had switched to working on fusion in the early 1950s.
 He applied for funding for the project as part of a White House sponsored contest to develop a fusion reactor along with Lyman Spitzer.
-Spitzer went on to develop the Stellarator concept at Princeton.
-The previous year, 1957, the British had (in spectacular fashion) claimed that they had achieved thermonuclear fusion reactions on the Zeta pinch machine.
-But this turned out that the neutrons they had detected were from beam-target interactions, not fusion, and the UK had to embarrassingly withdraw the claim.
+The previous year, 1957, the British had claimed that they had achieved thermonuclear fusion reactions on the Zeta pinch machine.
+However, it turned out that the neutrons they had detected were from beam-target interactions, not fusion, and they withdrew the claim.
+A CERN-sponsored study group on controlled thermonuclear fusion met from 1958 to 1964.
+This group ceased when it became clear that CERN discontinued its limited support for plasma physics.